 In 2015, 195 countries came together to unanimously adopt the Paris Agreement on Climate Change, which, for the first time unites all nations to take ambitious action to fight climate change.
 However, the national commitments that make up the agreement will not address our challenge as they currently stand, even with the support of the private sector and sub-national government action.

 In order to defend our future and protect our planet, policymakers must do much more to bring the world to a zero-carbon future.
 Policies – national, statewide and local – will be critical for decisive, positive action to address climate change and environmental sustainability now and in the years and decades to come.
 Action on climate change is an inordinate opportunity for a cleaner, more secure world; healthier, more livable cities and rural areas and the growth of new kinds of decent, better jobs.
 It’s time to seize this opportunity.

 That’s where you come in – as a voting citizen, you can have enormous power to drive change by selecting the leaders that best represent your values, interests, and demands.

 It’s time to trigger citizen mobilization, globally and at scale.
 It’s time to Vote Earth.

 Vote Earth is a global initiative that aims to mobilize millions of people to demonstrate their concern for our planet by rejecting inaction and demanding change at the polls.

-Vote Earth will ask citizens, particularly young and first-time voters, to use their voting power to back candidates that have clear, express and transformational electoral strategies to combat climate change and restore, conserve and protect our environment nationally and internationally.
+Vote Earth will ask citizens everywhere to use their voting power to elect people who will work to combat environmental problems and restore, conserve and protect our environment.